-Now that you’ve got a better understanding of flow control, let’s talk about flow rate and how we can adjust it during extraction to find the sweet spot.
-Take the Mina for example, it’s easily programmable through on the Mina app based on the digital flow rate and timing in 5 steps.
+Now that you have a better understanding of flow control, let’s talk about flow rate and how we can adjust it during extraction to find the sweet spot.
+Take the Mina for example: it’s easily programmable through the Mina app based on the digital flow rate and timing in 5 steps.
 From there, the digital flow meter in the machine takes care of the rest.
 However, if you’re using an E61 flow control device, here’s how you can determine the flow rate.

 This profile works wonders with super fresh coffee because the gentle start allows the CO2 to off-gas and decrease the bitterness compared to what you’d get with a full rate extraction of a really fresh coffee.
 By keeping the flow gentle and finishing off where it started, this helps to extract the sugars and flavors of the coffee and really build a sweeter aftertaste.

-This is just one example of how you can use flow control to improve extraction and how to calculate the measurements to achieve your desired flow rate.
-There’s a lot more to the conversation on flow control and flow profiling, so keep an eye out for more blogs and videos for more details on flow control including profile graphs with different brewing methods.
-Until then, check out our entire collection of machines with flow control ranging from the ECM Classic single boiler machine, heat exchange and dual boiler machines, and of course the Dalla Corte Mina.
+The process described above is just one example of how you can use flow control to improve extraction, and how to calculate the measurements to achieve your desired flow rate.
+There’s a lot more to the conversation on flow control and flow profiling.